-Next Friday October 26th, Team Neutrino will be headed to its their final event of the FIRST PowerUp! season, the CowTown ThrowDown!
-This is the first competition for our 13 new members that will be attending.
+This Halloween weekend (November 1st-2nd), Team Neutrino will be headed to their final event of the 2019 season, DESTINATION DEEP SPACE: Presented by the Boeing Company, CowTown ThrowDown!
+This is the first competition for our new members.
 They’ll soon discover the hardest fun that Dean Kamen totes about.